TimeLineAnnotator/desktop/CONTRIBUTING.md

 # Suggesting features or enhancements
 We are very much looking for ideas of new features for TiLiA.
 If you would like to suggest one, [check](https://github.com/FelipeDefensor/TiLiA/issues) if there isn't an issue requesting.
 If not, [open a new one](https://github.com/FelipeDefensor/TiLiA/issues/new) detailing your suggestion.

-TiLiA was tested using Python 3.11.
+You need Python 3.11 to build and test TiLiA.
 You will also need to have ffmpeg installed to use the export and convert audio features.